Language Models Learn Universal Representations of Numbers and Here's Why You Should Care: How to Study Numbers in LLMs

+Figure~\ref{fig:output_results_across_probes} shows the results for probes from prior work, including linear probes from \citet{zhu-etal-2025-language,NEURIPS2024_2cc8dc30} and a sin probe proposed and applied by \citet{kadlčík2025pretrainedlanguagemodelslearn}.
+We can see that the param-sin probe performs comparable or better than probes applied for numbers in previous work and newly allows the tracking of outputs with over 80\% of accuracy in multiplication.
+The results for addition also push the known lower bounds of precision of the result emerging early in the model, conflicting with a hypothesis of ``gradually refining predictions'' from \citet{NEURIPS2024_2cc8dc30} based on LogitLens, but supporting the interpretation of arithmetics implementation in LLMs by \citet{stolfo-etal-2023-mechanistic} through a combination in late layer(s).

+\Cref{fig:target-results} further details on a distinction between the cases where the model predicts a correct and incorrect response -- suggesting that the \textbf{extent to which the model maintains the sinusoidal representation may determine its accuracy}.

+We evidence this by following qualitative and mechanistic evidence.
+In \Cref{appx:output_embeddings}, we observe the output embeddings of addition and multiplication -- latter coupled with lower model's accuracy -- differ in the precision of the the observed sinusoidality; with the pattern being more prominent in the better-performing, addition embeddings.
+In \Cref{sec:incr}, we further analyze how, according to our probes, is the result refined via gradually minimizing the response error across layers, with particular layers deteriorating this refinement, suggesting a worse fit of the sinusoidal probe and thus, the sinusoidal pattern.
+We find that simply dropping the layers causing a divergence from the probe's fitted pattern lead to an accuracy improvement in multiplication and division in 4 out of 6 cases.

+Finally, we evidence this point more directly by a mechanistic intervention -- \textbf{steering activations} in prediction cases leading to incorrect prediction \textbf{towards the expected sinusoidal pattern}.
+Concretely, we (i) fit sinusoidal probes at each layer to predict the output of a given arithmetic operation; (ii) optimize a set of 1,000 randomly-initialized `patch' embeddings $\mathbf{e}_{y}$ to maximize the probability that the probes will map them onto the integer value $y$; and (iii) steer activations towards the corresponding patch whenever the model is not producing the expected output.
+Steering is achieved by interpolating between the activation $\mathbf{h}_i$ at layer $L_i$ and the patch $\mathbf{e}_{y}$ for the target scalar $y$, $\alpha \mathbf{h}_i + (1 - \alpha) \mathbf{e}_y$.
+We report results with respect to the optimal value of $\alpha$ per layer, operation and probe.

+\Cref{fig:steering} displays the absolute difference in performance caused by the steering on previously erroneous cases in multiplication and division for three models.
+We target probes on upper layers which reach accuracy scores $\ge 10\%$.
+In short, depending on the layer, we can correct up to $30\%$ of errors for multiplication, and up to $42\%$ for division.
+Crucially, our probe almost always outperform the probe proposed by \citet{kadlčík2025pretrainedlanguagemodelslearn}: Across all setups, we only observe four setups where the sin probe outperforms our sin-param probe.\footnote{Viz., division with OLMo at L22, L23, L24), multiplication with Phi at L37.} The optimal setup per model and operation is always obtained with our probe.
+This underscores once again the importance of selecting the right explanatory tool, this time in the context of activation steering.

-In summary, factoring in the knowledge of the sinusoidal nature of number representations allowed us to understand and assess the lower bounds of accuracy of multi-token number representations.
-On a case study of Llama 3.2 3B, we further showed how more accurate probes allow pinpointing -- and eliminating -- the sources of model errors.
+In sum, factoring in the knowledge of the sinusoidal nature of number representations allowed us to understand and assess the lower bounds of accuracy of multi-token number representations.
+On a case study of Llama 3.2 3B, we further showed how more accurate probes allow pinpointing and \textbf{eliminating} sources of errors.
+Tools that are best suited to number representations allow us to enhance accuracy and perform more effective interventions.